ICE Archives contain records relating to the ICE from its formation in 1818 to the present.

 If you're planning a visit, please search the catalogue to locate the records you would like to view.

 The ICE Archives are open to ICE members, researchers and any member of the public.
 Note that a majority of our archive material is stored off site; as such an appointment should be made in advance.

 This will allow us enough time to retrieve the material from external storage.

 Depending on the fragility of the material copies can be made in person during a visit or a request can be made to the archivists for some items to be copied on your behalf.
 A fee will be applied for this service.

 ICE Archives newsletter

-Our quarterly newsletter highlighting how the ICE Archives helps deepen understanding of our heritage for the engineers and researchers of today is available to download.
+Our newsletter highlighting how the ICE Archives helps deepen understanding of our heritage for the engineers and researchers of today is available to download.

 Author(s): Mike Chrimes, Carol Morgan and Paul O’Donnell

 Author(s): Mike Chrimes, Sarah Mayfield and Carol Morgan

 Author(s): Mike Chrimes, Alison Cable, Constantin Ardeleanu and Carol Morgan